epoirierIRD/Chlorophyll-Fluorometer/README.md

 This GitHub repository is intended to provide all necessary resources and instructions to reproduce the product.

+The present document aims to provide an overview of some technical aspects of our fluorometer.

 ## Features

 - Measures chlorophyll-a concentration in the range of [1-50] µg/L.